kovachconsulting/jesskovach.com/speaking.md

 If my writing resonates, speaking is where those ideas meet real-time dialogue—where complexity is named out loud, and responsibility becomes something we can actually work with.

 If you’re looking for a speaker who treats your audience as thoughtful, capable adults—and who understands what it means to lead when the answers aren’t clean—we should talk.

+When clarity has to hold under pressure—when the room matters as much as the idea—that’s where my work tends to move next.